kakokat/BentoML/docs/source/guides/building_bentos.rst

 The ``bentofile.yaml`` is essential when generating a Bento, and can be as simple or in-depth as you need.
-All configuration can be included in the single file, or split with other smaller requirements files.
+All configuration can be included in the single file, or split into other smaller requirements files.